 Remember, it never hurts to ask for exactly what you want.
 If you want a chef to specially prepare your child’s meals, ask if that can be done.
 Does your child want to live in an apartment instead of the required freshman dorm?
 Ask for that.

-Here’s a list of questions on food allergies and asthma that are useful when visiting a college:
+Following are a list of questions on food allergies and asthma that are helpful when visiting a college.

 It can be complicated to coordinate the timing of completing paperwork for the Disability Services Office when your child has yet to apply and be admitted to a college.
 We didn’t speak with the DSO directly on campus visits, nor did we fill out paperwork on the spot, because we didn’t want to flag Morgan prior to him being admitted.
 But most colleges have the DSO information on their website, along with deadlines for paperwork.

 The 504 Plan from K-12 schools doesn’t follow your child to college.
-Every college we visited stated that accommodations are available in college, however there is a whole new set of paperwork to complete, and documentation of the medical condition will be necessary for the Disability Services Office to authorize the accommodation.
+Every college we visited stated that accommodations are available in college, however there is a whole new set of paperwork to complete.
+As well, documentation of the medical condition will be necessary for the Disability Services Office to authorize the accommodation.
 Many DSO’s paperwork is not yet up to date to include food allergy accommodations.
-They generally deal with learning accommodations, so some patience and education of staff may be necessary on your part along the way.
+So some patience and education of staff may be necessary on your part along the way.

 You and your child will need to meet with the Disability Services Office at their college of choice and discuss what accommodations are needed.
 Supporting documentation from your medical doctor, such as letters, clinical notes, asthma breathing tests and/or skin prick and blood tests will need to be included.
 This documentation needs to be dated within the previous six months to a year.
 It can take weeks for a doctor’s office to gather all this information, and another few weeks for the DSO to meet and decide on accommodations.
 Plan for this in your timing prior to the first day of school.